-12. Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:
+Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:

-No. of Complaints No. of complaints No. of complaints filed during the disposed of during pending as on end of financial year the financial year the financial year 1 1 Nil
+No. of Complaints No. of complaints No. of complaints filed during the ig the disposed of during pending as or financial year the financial year the financial year 1 1 Nil